-The Township of Esquimalt has taken the first steps in recreating North America’s oldest Japanese Garden, the original Kishida/Takata Gardens.
-The refurbishing of the ornamental stream, the construction of a traditional Japanese bridge over it is now complete and a traditional Japanese entry gate has now being installed.
+The Township of Esquimalt has taken steps in recreating North America’s oldest Japanese Garden, the original Kishida/Takata Gardens.
+The refurbishing of the ornamental stream, the construction of a traditional Japanese bridge over it and the installation of a traditional Japanese entry gate was completed in 2009.
 These are small but very important steps in returning the spirit and soul of this important historical garden back to the community.

 In October 2009 the Township held an official re-opening ceremony with members of the Japanese Community and a representative from the Government of Japan attending.
 The ceremony consisted of a Buddhist garden blessing and performances by the Uminari Drum Group and the Furusato Dancers.

 The Township of Esquimalt continues its work on the site and encourages your support for our community’s revived Japanese Garden in Esquimalt Gorge Park.